alpenlabs/docs/docs/technical/bitcoin-bridge.md

-If the Deposit Request Transaction (DRT) is valid, the bridge operators fulfill the deposit with a Deposit Transaction (DT) that transfers the BTC to the bridge address's UTXO set and also mints the same amount of sBTC in the rollup to the Execution Layer (EL) address provided by the user.
+If the Deposit Request Transaction (DRT) is valid, the bridge operators fulfill the deposit with a Deposit Transaction (DT) that transfers the BTC to the bridge address's UTXO set and also mints the same amount of BTC to the Execution Layer (EL) address provided by the user.

 Below in the figure is the deposit flow: